 Full Technician Licensing Information, by Reciprocity

 Applicants for Minnesota body art technician licensure who are licensed, certified or registered in other states may qualify for licensure by reciprocity.
 If you have not been licensed by a state that Minnesota accepts reciprocity from, you will need to begin the temporary technician licensure process.
-If you have questions as to whether or not we will accept your state or counties accreditation, please contact 651-201-3770.
+Begin by creating an account or logging into the MDH Body Art Technician Licensing System.
+If you have questions as to whether or not we will accept your state or counties accreditation, please contact 651-201-4200.
 You will only be issued a license by reciprocity if your license is in good standing AND the Minnesota Commissioner of Health determines that the requirements for your current license, certification, or registration meets or exceeds Minnesota's requirements.

 To apply for licensure by reciprocity, you must:

-- have the jurisdiction of your current license, certification, or registration mail directly to the Minnesota Department of Health a completed Body Art Licensing Verification of Credential Form 2017 (PDF) stating that you are in good standing;
+- Have the jurisdiction of your current license, certification, or registration mail a completed Body Art Licensing Verification of Credential Form directly to the Minnesota Department of Health stating that you are in good standing.
+This process has moved to the MDH Body Art Technician Licensing System.

 *The Commissioner has determined that requirements in Missouri, New Mexico (EXCLUDING Permanent Make up), Oklahoma, Oregon, and Virginia meet or exceed Minnesota's requirements.
 If your license, certification, or registration is from one of those states, you do not have to submit a copy of the state's licensure requirements.